barrettotte/NodeJS_CRUD_App/README.md

 ## Database setup
- * Use mySQL Workbench to ClearDB MySQL server using provided credentials.
+ * Use mySQL Workbench to connect to ClearDB MySQL server using provided credentials.
  * Execute SQL code located in mydb.sql to create the tables.